 Provide water to drink, and if possible spray the dog with a garden hose or immerse him or her in a tub of cool (but not iced) water for up to two minutes in order to lower the body temperature gradually.
 You can also place the dog in front of an electric fan.
 Applying cool, wet towels to the groin area, stomach, chest, and paws can also help.
 Be careful not to use ice or cold water, and don’t overcool the animal.

-KeepDoggieSafe thanks you for helping safe a dog.
+KeepDoggieSafe thanks you for helping save a dog.